sephraim/get_ESP6500SI_AC_AN_AF_tags/README.md

-# Improve ESP6500 VCF readability
+# Get ESP6500SI AC, AN, and AF tags

 This script will convert the downloadable ESP6500 VCF file into a more readable format that separates out the allele counts and frequencies in a way that is similar to ExAC and 1000 Genomes.